 There are two main types of mole trap.

-Mole traps come in many different guises but there are two main types.
-First the scissor trap.
-It has two spring-set scissor arms at each end of the trap, which the mole crosses only to be faced by a metal plate.
+- Scissor trap.
+This has has two spring-set scissor arms at each end of the trap, which the mole crosses only to be faced by a metal plate.
 On touching the plate the trap is sprung and the scissor arms close.
-The down side of this trap is it will only catch one mole at a time but it is a highly effective mole control trap.
-Another major disadvantage is that it sits on the ground making it noticeable to passers by.
+The scissor trap is highly effective at catching moles but only catches one at a time.
+It is also visible to passers by as it sits on the ground.

-The second is the half-barrelled Duffus trap.
-I prefer to use this because it is easy to set, can catch two moles at a time, and is barely noticeable to the general public or light-fingered thieves.
+- Duffus trap.
+This is my preference because it is easy to set up, it will catch two moles at a time and is barely noticeable to the general public or thieves.

-All new traps should be “seasoned”.
-Mole trappers have their own technique, from planting them in the compost heap for two weeks to layering them in tea bags for two days.
-I have heard it all.
+New traps need to smell as though they belong in the local habitat so need to be “seasoned”.
+Mole trappers have their own techniques they swear by, from planting them in the compost heap for two weeks to layering them in tea bags for two days.
 My technique is to place them in leaf litter for four days.
 This will get rid of any non-natural smells and means you don’t have to spend time burying and digging up traps.
-Moving on to personal hygiene, don’t splash yourself with aftershave when trapping because non-natural smells will scare anything off your traps.
+Don’t have a shower before trapping or splash on the aftershave because non-natural smells will scare anything off your traps.

-When setting a mole trap it is important to understand how a mole will work its tunnel system.
+- Firstly you need to understand how a mole works its tunnels.
 If you are trapping moles near or close to hedgerows and dry-stone walls, you will see there is a series of side runs going back to the hedgerow or wall and there will be a main run in the field.
 I get my best results from setting my traps near to the first molehill that runs in to the field.
 This is because the mole will rest up under these obstacles and come out to feed every four to six hours.
 The mole has to travel out of these tunnels to get to the main feeding tunnel system.